-Best Dell laptops to buy for Holiday 2021
+Best Dell laptops to buy for 2022

 The laptop market is vast and varied, but there are only a few brands that are as popular as Dell.
 One of the most well-known companies in the space, Dell has consistently made some of the best laptops you can buy, and it’s really no surprise.
 Whether it’s the XPS, Inspiron, or Latitude series, all of the company’s lineups are almost instantly recognizable names.